Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Tokens.md

 # Tokens

 Design tokens represent the small, repeated design decisions that make up a design system's visual style.
-Tokens replace static values, such as hex codes for color, with self-explanatory names.
+Tokens replace hard-coded static values, such as hexadecimal codes for color, with self-explanatory names.

 About responsabilities:
 ```mermaid